rami0141/Fabulist/README.md

 <img src="public/assets/images/welcome_to_fabulist.png" alt="Fabulist Welcome Screen">

-<span style="color: #4a4e69; font-size: 30px">Fabulist</span><span> is a collaborative story telling game in the style of [Exquisite Corpse](https://en.wikipedia.org/wiki/Exquisite_corpse), the parlor game [Consequences](https://en.wikipedia.org/wiki/Consequences_(game)) and [Mad Libs](https://en.wikipedia.org/wiki/Mad_Libs).
+***Fabulist*** is a collaborative story telling game in the style of [Exquisite Corpse](https://en.wikipedia.org/wiki/Exquisite_corpse), the parlor game [Consequences](https://en.wikipedia.org/wiki/Consequences_(game)) and [Mad Libs](https://en.wikipedia.org/wiki/Mad_Libs).
 Any number of people can play.
 Fabulist is a game where participants take turns writing paragraphs of a story.
 If a player wants, they can draw an illustration in their turn instead of writing a paragraph.
-After each player has gone three times, the story is stitched together and displayed.</span>
+After each player has gone three times, Fabulist stitches the parts together into one story.
+Hilarity ensues.</span>

 ## Deployed